fgao22/Interactive-Lab-Hub/reports/lab4.md

 **b.
 What aspects of the Servo code control angle or speed?**

-The delay affects the speed of sweep.
+The increment of the for loop affects the speed of sweep.
 The range of angle we write to the Servo determines the angle of the sweep.

 ## Part C. Integrating input and output